UCL/MPHY0026/doc/summerschool/pivot_calibration_demo.rst

     python sksurgerybard.py -c config/pointer_markers.json

-you should be able that the tags are being tracked by the presence of silver spheres overlaid on the tag centres, something like :numref:`reg_pointer_tracking`.
+you should be able to see that the tags are being tracked by the presence of silver spheres overlaid on the tag centres, something like :numref:`reg_pointer_tracking`.
 Double check that you've set tag_width right, an incorrect value will make the next step (calibration) very difficult.

 .. _reg_pointer_tracking: